When you see a neighborhood for the first time, the most important thing

 hopping the bus to work, this might be a good neighborhood for you to

-Finally, more people in Prospect Ave / Garden St choose to walk to work each day
+Finally, in the Prospect Ave / Garden St neighborhood, walking to work is a real

 Notable & Unique: Occupations